AVSLab/basilisk/docs/source/Vizard/VizardGUI.rst

 Adjust Brightness
 ^^^^^^^^^^^^^^^^^
 This option allows the user to increase or decrease the ambient lighting of the Vizard Simulation.

+Adjust GUI Scale
+^^^^^^^^^^^^^^^^^
+This brings up a panel where a global GUI scale factor can be set.
+This is useful increase or decrease, the Vizard font, panel and GUI element sizes.
+The Vizard default values switch automatically with the screen resolution.
+If a specific value is set in this panel than this over-rides the auto-setting.

 Model Inventory Panel
 ^^^^^^^^^^^^^^^^^^^^^